yishn/algebraic_enum/README.md

 }>;

 let status: Status = { Success: null };
 // Or equivalently:
 let status = Enum<Status>({ Success: null });

+let invalidStatus: Status = { Success: null, Failure: null };
+// Compilation error, as `Enum` can only contain exactly one variant
 ```

 In this case, `null` denotes the absence of any data on the variants.
 If you do